craftingtype/craftingtype.com/images/copyright-restricted/README.md

 The following files are under restrictive copyright and contain proprietary trademarks that can not be used without permission.
 The Crafting Type website has permission to use them.

+The following files are

+    Copyright (c) Fontlab Ltd. All Rights Reserved.

 * [FL-logotype-BW300dpi.jpg](FL-logotype-BW300dpi.jpg)
 * [FL-logotype.png](FL-logotype.png)
 * [FL-logotype169x54.png](FL-logotype169x54.png)